-Ladenburg Thalmann (“LTCO”) plan covers the broker dealer operations and Ladenburg Thalmann Asset Management (“LTAM”).
-LTCO and LTAM are subsidiaries of Ladenburg Thalamnn Financial Services Inc. The plan is designed to quickly recover and resume business operations after a significant business disruption and respond by safeguarding our client’s and our employee’s information by making a financial and operational assessment, protecting the firms books and records, and allowing our customers to transact business.
+Ladenburg Thalmann “& Co.
+Inc.’s (“LTCO”) business continuity plan covers the broker-dealer operations and Ladenburg Thalmann Asset Management (“LTAM”).
+LTCO and LTAM are subsidiaries of Ladenburg Thalmann Financial Services Inc. The plan is designed to quickly recover and resume business operations after a significant business disruption and respond by safeguarding our clients' and our employees' information by making a financial and operational assessment, protecting the firm's books and records, and allowing our customers to transact business.
 In short, our business continuity plan is expected to permit our firm to resume operations as quickly as possible, given the scope and severity of the business disruption.

 Disruptions that affect a single building

 Significant business disruptions, such as a fire can vary in scope, such as only a single building housing our firm or the business district where our firm is located.
 Our plan calls for a response involving multiple locations.
 We will resume services by moving key employees to other locations.
 Certain other employees may work remotely by connecting to the Ladenburg network.
 Therefore, we will transfer responsibilities for certain operations and support services to other branch offices.
 Nevertheless, we expect to resume operations in all critical services areas within one day after the disruption, although it may take longer to continue doing business in one or more critical areas depending on the availability of data and applications.

 Disruptions affecting the entire city or business district